Do you feel uneasy – even before in-laws arrive – because you’re expecting confrontations?

 From the moment they met, Martin had a difficult time with his in-laws.
 He was made to feel as if he wasn’t good enough for their daughter.
 They tried to cause him to make errors, hoping their daughter would leave him and find someone they thought was “better.”

-Martin wasn’t going to give in to his in-laws’ dysfunctional behavior – but dealing with their constant toxicity (condescending, critical looks and comments) made him deeply uncomfortable and undermined his self-esteem and confidence.
+Martin wasn’t going to give in to his in-laws’ dysfunctional behaviour – but dealing with their constant toxicity (condescending, critical looks and comments) made him deeply uncomfortable and undermined his self-esteem and confidence.

 Relationships with in-laws can be tricky to navigate.
 Often, they see the son/daughter-in-law as a threat to their family ‘cult.’
 They may view the “intruder” as one with lower intelligence/class/wealth status and may try to undermine the relationship and get in between the couple.

-Before their behavior affects your mental health and well-being, try these simple strategies that you can implement anytime:
+Before their behaviour affects your mental health and well-being, try these simple strategies that you can implement anytime:

 #1 Avoid conflict and drama when dealing with your toxic in-laws.

-You can’t convince them to reflect on their own behavior and the damage it is causing – so don’t get involved in debating or negotiating with them about the behavior.
+You can’t convince them to reflect on their own behaviour and the damage it is causing – so don’t get involved in debating or negotiating with them about the behaviour.